CptNoHand/qb-job/Readme.md

-Jobs Template for QB
+Job Template for QB

-made by Cpt_NoHand
+by Cpt_NoHand